5 Pocket-Sized Solutions for High Heel Pain on New Year’s Eve

-You’ve spent days, maybe weeks, finding the perfect outfit for your New Year’s Eve celebration and every girl knows the best accessory is a statement shoe, even if it’s stacked 5 inches too high.
-Whether you’re with friends, family or even coworkers, one thing is for sure…you don’t want to be caught in ballet flats before the clock strikes 12.
+You’ve spent days, maybe weeks, finding the perfect outfit for your New Year’s Eve celebration and every girl knows the best accessory is a statement shoe, even if it’s stacked five inches too high.
+Whether you’re with friends, family or even coworkers, one thing is for sure: You don’t want to be caught in ballet flats before the clock strikes 12.

 To help you party all night long and stay comfortable, we’ve rounded up a few purse-friendly options to keep aches and pains at bay so you can stiletto-step into 2018 in a major way.